Science

 At Willoughton Primary School, we are committed to creating life-long learners who will be equipped with the knowledge, skills and drive to contribute positively to an ever-changing world.
 Our vision is to create budding, confident scientists, with inquisitive, questioning minds and well developed critical-thinking skills.
 We recognise the importance of science in every aspect of daily life and aim to foster engaged exploration, considered inquiry and reflective evaluation so that children can develop a full understanding of the knowledge and skills essential to successful learning in science and in their ongoing life.

 At Willoughton Primary School, we recognise the importance of Science in every aspect of daily life.
 As one of the core subjects taught in Primary Schools, we give the teaching and learning of Science the prominence it requires.
-The Scientific area of learning is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science as a process of enquiry.
+The scientific area of learning is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science as a process of enquiry.
 It will develop the natural curiosity of the child, encourage respect for living organisms and the physical environment and provide opportunities for critical evaluation of evidence.

 • Develop scientific knowledge and conceptual understanding.